BV-BRC/BV-BRC-Docs/docroot/tutorial/sequence_submission/sequence_submission.md

 Note: Current pipeline only supports Influenza A, B, or C virus family.

+## Locating the Sequence Submission Service

 1\.
-Click on the Services tab at the top of the page, and then click on BLAST.
+1. At the top of any BV-BRC page, find the Tools & Services tab and click on it.

 ![Figure 1](./images/fig1.png "Figure 1")